-"Oh I forgot to tell you, Kyle's parents are treating us with a limo for the dance.
-They are renting it for prom and decided that since it's Kyle's and Tessa's senior that they should have it for both dances," Tess explains.
+"Oh I forgot to tell you: Kyle's parents are treating us with a limo for the dance.
+They are renting it for prom and decided that since it's Kyle's and Tessa's senior year they should have it for both dances," Tess explains.

-"You didn't have to do that," I say turning to the boy I had only met an hour before, and who is two years older than my daughters.
+"You didn't have to do that," I say turning to the boy I had only just met, and who is two years older than my daughters.

 "No, it's fine.
 My parents won't mind them coming," he says smiling.

 I smile and nod.
-"Do you girl have everything?"
-I ask my daughter.
+"Do you girls have everything?"
+I ask my daughters.
 They nod and walk over hugging Carol and I one last time before following their friends.
 "We'll leave the light on," I call.
 They turn back and wave.
-We watch until they are out of site and then turn back to the house.
+We watch until they are out of sight and then turn back to the house.

 "Of course not," I say badly denying the fact I was crying, but only a little bit.